heimrichhannot/contao-stylesheet-manager-bundle/README.md

 - CSS
 - SCSS (compiled by compass which is a requirement then -> tested successfully with version 1.0.3)

-## Different behavior in development and production mode

 ## Technical instructions

 ### Installation